🎈 Welcome to the Marketplace — Explore and discover the ecosystem around DatoCMS, and share your own work with the community!

 • In Lambda-less mode, API-triggered deletions are not captured.
 Only dashboard-triggered deletions go to the bin.

-• Lambda-less capture is fail-open: if backup capture fails, deletion still proceeds.
+• Lambda-less capture is NOT failsafe: Even if the backup fails, deletion WILL STILL OCCUR.

 • Existing webhook-origin record_body payloads are still restorable.